Root Canals in New Jersey

 Is a Root Canal Painful?

-No, a root canal is completely painless because we use a combination of anesthetic and sedation when desired to make you as comfortable as possible.
+Not at all.
+With local anesthesia and sedation options, most patients report little to no discomfort during their root canal procedure in New Jersey.
 Even if you have dental anxiety, we can make you fully relaxed and you won’t remember anything afterward.
 Tooth infections can be very painful and root canal therapy is effective at eliminating this pain.

 arrow icon